Managing Hazardous Waste

 To learn more about pollution prevention (P2) and the various ways that you can contribute to P2, visit the EPA’s Pollution Prevention (P2) website.

-DTSC and Pollution Prevention
+DTSC and pollution prevention

-Choosing Safer Alternative Household ProductsEPA Safer Choice label
+Choosing safer alternative household productsEPA Safer Choice label

-Information for Local Agencies and Contractors
+Information for local agencies and contractors

 Household hazardous waste collection facilities (HHWCFs) may be authorized to receive waste from very small quantity generators (VSQGs); however, HHWCFs are not required to accept VSQG waste and may limit the types and amounts of household hazardous waste (HHW) that are accepted.

-Transporting VSQG Waste to an HHW Facility
+Transporting VSQG waste to an HHWCF

 1. Self-transporting hazardous waste to an HHWCF